MatthiasHeilManchester/rvy_racing/README.md

 # To do
-- publish races series by series
+- publish races, series by series
-- do overall league table
+- create overall league table (separate script!)
+- add option for user-contributed races
-- add user-contributed races (create dummy to appropriate php webpage) which should be told what race series/number we're dealing with.
+   - add link to appropriate php script when creating race data in `all_races_in_series.html`; php file should be told what race series/number we're dealing with so user contributed data is written in the right place.

 ---

-# Create new race series:
+# Create a new race series:
-- Create series directory:
+- Create race series directory, so for a `fake_commute` series, say, do
     ```bash
     cd master_race_series
     mkdir fake_commute
     cd fake_commute
     ```
-- Create user list
+- Create the user list
     ```bash
     emacs user_list.txt
     ```
-    which contains, e.g.
+    which contains the rouvy usernames of all riders, e.g.
     ```bash
     > cat master_race_data/fake_commute/user_list.txt
     ```